chen0040/keras-english-resume-parser-and-analyzer/README-edit.md

 ### Step 3: parse resumes using trained parser

-After the trained models are saved in the [demo/models](demo/models) folder, one can use the resume parser to parse the resumes in the [demo/data/resume_samples](demo/data/resume_samples) by running the following command:
+After the trained models have been saved in the [demo/models](demo/models) folder, one can use the resume parser to parse the resumes in the [demo/data/resume_samples](demo/data/resume_samples) by running the following command: